digi-ron/AU-Falcon-SPUD-Project/Electrical/Fuses/Fuses.md

 | ISO mini 4 way relay (SPST) | 2 |
 | ISO micro 5 way relay | 2 |

 > NOTE: the 4 way relays in the above table are white if they are the Ford factory fitted relays.
-While the green 5 way relays *should* work there is no reason to have them in this scenario, and a 4 way relay is theoretically easier to find anyways
+While the green 5 way relays *should* work there is no reason to have them in this scenario, and a 4 way relay is theoretically also easier to find

 ### Schematic